-2. Nutrilite became the first MLM organization when they created the concept of network marketing in the 1940s.
+2. Nutrilite became the first MLM organization when they created the network marketing concept in the 1940s.

 Although some dispute this origin, most researchers agree Nutrilite was the first organization exclusively dedicated to multi-level marketing.

 Nutrilite is a global brand of dietary supplements developed in 1934 by Carl Rehnborg.
-By the mid-1940s, it was marketing its products through the MLM model and continues to operate as a subsidiary of Alticor, Amway’s parent company.
+By the mid-1940s, it was marketing its products through the MLM model and operating as a subsidiary of Alticor, Amway’s parent company.

 3. James Robinson Graves pioneered direct sales in 1868, selling Bibles.

-To be fair, direct sales have been a sales strategy since the beginning of trade, as we know it—however, its first recorded use is in 1868.
+To be fair, direct sales have been a sales strategy since the beginning of trade, as we know it—however, its first recorded use was in 1868.

-Tennessee-based Baptist minister James Robinson Graves founded the Southwestern Publishing House in 1855 and by the mid-1860s was training young men to be door-to-door Bible salespeople.
+Tennessee-based Baptist minister James Robinson Graves founded the Southwestern Publishing House in 1855.
+By the mid-1860s, it was training young men to be door-to-door Bible salespeople.

 Network Marketing Income Statistics